V-Rajasekar/README/Java/OCJP11/Chapter19-IO.md

 // Same method With Reader and Writer instead of InputStream and OutputStream to read and write character.
 ```
 #### Byte Stream
+- The byte stream classes also include overloaded methods for reading and writing multiple bytes at a time.
 ```java
 // InputStream
 public int read(byte[] b) throws IOException